spgroup/conflict-static-analysis/README.md

 The folder path or URL of the git project under analysis.

-#### -oaDepthLimit
+#### -depthLimit

-Sets the depth limit on accessing methods when performing Overriding Assignment Interprocedural analysis.
-Default = 10.
+Sets the depth limit on accessing methods when performing Overriding Assignment Interprocedural, Direct Flow Interprocedural and Confluence Interprocedural analyses.
+Default = 5.

 Usage example of a Java project, with a .csv file.

 #### -printDepthSVFA